Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - The hero also provides a small paragrapgh that gives the user insight into what the site is about.

   [![Hero](readme-files/Hero.png)](https://jack112-create.github.io/CI-MilestoneProject-1/)

+- ### Services

+  - The services section displays what users can expect if they decide that they want to be involved with Cod-Nect.

+    - Collaborate: By getting involved with Code-Nect, it allows for developers to collaborate with one another to share ideas and build projects.
+    - Portfolio Review: Code-Nect offers developers a chance to receive feedback on their portfolio site and personal projects, this allows developers to grow and learn with the feedback that they receive.
+    - Socialize: Code-Nect host hackathons and meetups to give developers around Ireland an opportunity to socialize and get to know everyone personally.
 <!--TYPOGRAPHY-->